ivtkac/quartz/content/RAID.md

 RAID  devices are virtual devices created from two or more real block devices.
 This allows multiple devices (typically disk drives or partitions thereof)  to be  combined  into  a single device to hold (for example) a single [[Файлова система|filesystem]].
 Some RAID levels include redundancy and so can survive some degree  of  device failure.

-> [!note]
-> **RAID1** gives you real-time mirrored copying, which means the system can keep running if one of the drives fails. **RAID0**, on the other hand, is for speed in reading and writing but doesn't provide any fault tolerance.

 ## Terminology

 - **Striping** = in multiple devices but represent in logical single drive